StrikingKybra/1437-Grade-Calculator---Spring-2026/README.md

 # Grade Calculator (OOP Edition)

-A C++ console application that tracks graded items (homework, quizzes, exams), calculates points-based and weighted final grades, and persists data between sessions.
-Built around an inheritance hierarchy with a menu-driven interface.
+A C++ console application that tracks graded items (homework, quizzes, exams) and calculates points-based and weighted final grades, and persists data between sessions, built around an inheritance hierarchy with a menu-driven interface.

 ## Author
 Kenzo Schleiniger - COSC 1437, Spring 2026

 ## Description
-[2-3 sentences describing what the program does and who it's for.]
+This program utilizes user-inputed assignments that are stored in a vector to calculate their grade using a points-based or weighted grading scheme.
+It is intended to be used by students looking to figure out their grade quickly.

 ## Features
 - Menu-driven interface (add / view / remove / calculate / exit)